 Report to: London Ambulance Service Trust Board

 Date of meeting: 29 th March 2016

 Document Title: Report from the Finance and Investment Committee (FIC)

 Report Author(s): Director of Finance

 Presented by: Chair of the FIC

 Contact Details:

 History: This paper summarises the agenda for the FIC meeting of the 24 th March for the Trust Board.

 Status: Assurance

 Background/Purpose

-This paper details the agenda for the FIC meeting of the 24 th March.
-It is not possible to prepare a detailed paper between this date on the Trust Board papers being issued.
-The Chairman of the FIC will update the Trust Board on key items discussed at the meeting and any items requiring approval.
+da for the FIC meeting of the 24 th March.
+It is not possible to prepare a date on the Trust Board papers being issued.
+The Chairman of the FIC

-Action required
+will update the Trust Board on key items discussed at the meeting and any items requiring approval.

-To note the agenda for the FIC of 24 th March 2016.
+To note the agenda for the FIC of 24th March 2016.

-Assurance

-Assurance This paper details the published d agenda for the FIC.
+This paper details the published agenda for the FIC.

-d agenda for the FIC.

-Key implications and risks arising ng from this paper
+Key implications and risks arising from this paper

 Clinical and Quality

 Performance

 Financial Management of the Trust's financial position and performance.

 Governance and Legal

 Equality and Diversity

 Reputation

 Other

 This paper supports the achieve ement of the following 2015/16 objectives

 Improve the quality and delivery of urgent and emergency response Yes

 To make LAS a great place to work Yes

 To improve the organisation and infrastructure Yes

 To develop leadership and management capabilities